ROGR3/LepikJS/Readme.md

 lepik.getWindowTitle(windowHandle) // Return title of the window lepik.getWindowSize(windowHandle) // Return width and height of given window lepik.setWindowSize(windowHandle, width, height) // Set the width and height of given window.
-On windows, the window cannot be maximized. lepik.setWindowPosition(windowHandle, x, y) // Set the width and height of given window.
-On windows, the window cannot be maximized. lepik.focusNextWindow() // Focuses next window (Alt-Tab functionality) lepik.focusWindowByTitle(windowTitle) // Focuses window by the window title lepik.closeApplication(windowTitle) // Closes window by the window title
+On windows, the window cannot be maximized. lepik.setWindowPosition(windowHandle, x, y) // Set the position of given window. lepik.focusNextWindow() // Focuses next window (Alt-Tab functionality) lepik.focusWindowByTitle(windowTitle) // Focuses window by the window title lepik.closeApplication(windowTitle) // Closes window by the window title